Bourne, Lincolnshire: Education

-Communications
+Transport

 Road

 Bourne Market Place is at the crossroads of the A15 road and the B1193.

 Bus

 There is a bus station at the top of North Street.
-The town's bus services are provided by the family-owned company Delaine.
+The town's bus services provide a frequent public transport link to Peterborough, and are operated by the family-owned Delaine Buses.
 There is a daily long-distance coach between Grimsby and London Victoria, which stops at Bourne bus station.

 Railways

 The first local railway was the Earl of Ancaster's estate railway, which ran from the East Coast Main Line at Little Bytham, through the Grimsthorpe estate to Edenham.

 Later Bourne had a railway station served by the Bourn and Essendine Railway (old spelling) line from Essendine to Sleaford and by the Midland and Great Northern Joint Railway (M&GN) connecting the Midlands to East Anglia.
-Timetabled passenger services on both lines had ceased by the end of February 1959 and the lines were closed to occasional use by the Beeching Axe.
-With the exception of Red Hall, the main station buildings were demolished in 1964, a year after the Beeching Report.
-The main goods shed, of wooden construction, survived.
-The mechanism of the locomotive turntable is now in use in the Wansford depot of the Nene Valley Railway.
+Timetabled passenger services on both lines had ceased by the end of February 1959.

 Shipping

-The Bourne-Morton Canal or Bourne Old Eau connected the town to the sea in Roman times.
+The Bourne-Morton Canal or Bourne Old Ea connected the town to the sea in Roman times.

 Until the mid-19th century, the present Bourne Eau was capable of carrying commercial boat traffic from the Wash coast and Spalding.
-This resulted from the investment following the Bourne Navigation Act of 1780.
+This resulted from the investment following the Bourne Navigation Act 1780 (21 Geo.
+3. c.
+22).
 Passage became impossible once the junction of the Eau and the River Glen was converted from gates to a sluice in 1860.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter, the Waltham TV transmitter can also be received which broadcast BBC East Midlands and ITV Central programmes.

+The town is served by both BBC Radio Cambridgeshire and BBC Radio Lincolnshire.
+Other radio stations including Greatest Hits Radio, Hits Radio Lincolnshire and Bourne Community Radio, a community based station.

+Local newspapers are Bourne Local and Stamford Mercury.

 Sport

 Bourne Town Football Club plays football in the United Counties Football League, whilst Bourne Cricket Club plays in the Lincolnshire ECB Premier League.
 These teams play their home games at the Abbey Lawn, a recreation ground privately owned by the Bourne United Charities.
-Also at "The Lawn" are the tennis and bowls clubs, Bourne Rugby Club is based outside the town at Milking Nook Drove.
-The hockey club plays elsewhere, as there is no suitable all-weather playing surface in the town.
-Bourne also hosts a number of other sporting clubs.
-The leisure centre is attached to Bourne Academy and caters for a number of indoor activities, including a swimming pool.